-On June 1st, 2016, Jeff presented his research at the testing program of different medicinal mushroom products.
+On June 1st, 2016, Jeff presented his research that was published in Redefining Medicinal Mushrooms, which created a new testing protocol for qualifying functional mushroom products.

 In one example, he highlights reishi to clearly demonstrate the differences in beta-glucans for whole reishi mushrooms and reishi mycelium grown on grain.
 The results were as follows:

 |Reishi Mycelium on Grain||6.56%||40.77%||0.01%|

 The testing results illustrate that residual grain from mycelium products increases alpha-glucans (starch) and lowers the beta-glucans and ergosterol.
 Ergosterol is the sterol that is a prime indicator of degree of fungal presence in any material.
 It is also the pre-cursor to vitamin D2.

 At the end of Jeff’s presentation, there were 2 questions from Paul Stamets of Fungi Perfecti.
 This company sells mycelium on grain products.

 1. Dr. McCleary’s recent paper on the Megazyme Beta-glucan test method found almost 2x more beta-glucans in reishi mushroom than previous test findings.
 How can this test method be accurate with such a wide variance of test results?

 Jeff responded that Dr. McCleary’s paper was a detailed evaluation of the Megazyme beta-glucan method as well as a review of beta-glucan methods published by other mushroom researchers – Manzi and Molleken specifically.
 Dr. McCleary clearly elucidated the reasons why the methods used by Manzi and Molleken were not accurate.